paxatam/Course-Project_Getting-and-Cleaning-Data/codebook.md

 downloads and unzips the data set from the source Introduces correct variables names and adds subject and activity variables to original dataset Subsets only mean and standard deviation info
 Writes the tidy data to tidy_data.txt file.
-File contains means for every column for every activity and subject.
+File contains means of every column in every activity and subject subtable.

 'codecook.md': dataset and analysis description